Abbas Vali

-Abbas Vali (born 1949) is an Iranian political and social theorist specialising in modern and contemporary political thought and modern Middle Eastern Politics.
+Abbas Vali (born 1949) is a Kurdish Iranian sociologist, political scientist, and political and social theorist.
+He specialises in modern and contemporary political thought and modern Middle Eastern politics.

 Biography

 Vali was born in 1949 in Mahabad, Iran.
-He obtained a BA in Political Science from the National University of Iran in 1973.
-He then moved to the UK to continue his graduate studies in modern political and social theory.
-He obtained an MA in Politics from the University of Keele in 1976.
-He then received his PhD in Sociology from the University of London in 1983.
+After earning a BA in Political Science from the National University of Iran in 1973, he moved to the UK to continue his graduate studies in modern political and social theory.
+He obtained an MA in Politics from the University of Keele in 1976, with a thesis on Some Dilemmas of Russian Populism.
+He then received his PhD in historical sociology from Birkbeck, University of London in 1983, with a dissertation on Land, Labour and Social Relations in Pre-capitalist Iran: A Theoretical History.